synthetos/TinyG/readme.md

 * 6 axis motion (XYXABC axes)
 * jerk controlled motion for acceleration planning (3rd order motion planning)
 * status displays ('?' character)
-* XON/XOFF protocol over serila
+* XON/XOFF protocol over serial
 * config is necessarily different to take into account the larger number of settings

 See the Synthetos website for more details.